-As I mentioned, these things take time, but when I had questions and issues with medication or trying dosages and trying to get them right, I could just text or email the nursing team.
-They would get back to me within a few hours to discuss medications or behavioural priorities.
-I didn't need to wait for appointments.
-We could just find out the right solution for our child without traumatising him further.
+As I mentioned, these things take time.
+But when I had questions and issues with medications and trying to get dosages right I could just text or email the nursing team - they would get back to me within a few hours to discuss medication changes or behavioural priorities.
+I didn't need to wait for appointments, we could just find the right solution for our child without traumatising him any further.

-The result?
-Hamish is now socially continent.
+The result - Hamish is now socially continent.
 He attends school without anyone knowing he has a disease.
-He can attend school camp with support.
-He is in a swimming squad.
-He is growing in confidence and enjoying a normal life.
-If CPRS was not formed, I suspect he would still be soiling himself at school, refusing to go to school and he would be a very sad child.
-The CPRS has given us everything: a socially happy, well-adjusted child ready to thrive and achieve in life.
-Hamish has two uncles and two cousins with differing versions of the disease.
-Our family genetic seems strong in passing this disease on, and I worry for future grandchildren, nieces and nephews about how they will know how to care for their children if this support is lost.
-I hope this helps you understand the depth of care the CPRS has, providing lifechanging impact.
-Not only does it support critical care of high-need patients, but it catches those that sit on the border without life-threatening issues.
-It provides them with a better quality of life, otherwise they may be forgotten.
+He can attend school camp (with support).
+He is in swimming squad!
+He is growing in confidence and enjoying a 'normal' life.
+If the CPRS was not formed, I suspect he would still be soiling himself at school, refusing to go to school and be a very sad child.

+The CPRS has given us everything.
+A socially happy, well adjusted child ready to thrive and achieve ... in life.
+Hamish has 2 uncles and 2 cousins with differing versions of Hirschsprungs.
+Our family genetics seem strong in passing this disease on.
+I worry for my future grandchildren, nieces and nephews about how they will ...

+know how to care for their children if this support is lost.
+Alex said:

+I hope this helps you to understand the depth of care the CPRS has provided and the life changing impact it has.
+Not only does it support the critical care of high need patients, but it catches those that sit on the border - those without life threatening issues.
+It provides them with a better quality of life, where otherwise they may be forgotten.